govin/redis4net/README.md

 ## Configuration

 redis4net gives you the ability to log messages to redis lists.
-The library usage is similar to and inspired by the gelf4net library here - https://github.com/jjchiw/gelf4net.
+The library usage is similar to and inspired by the [gelf4net library][1] library.
 However, this library steers clear of the GELF message format since redis does not impose any such message formats.
 The base log message format used by this library consists of just 5 fields
 - type, message, sysloglevel, host and timestamp.
 Every other field can be supplied by the user and is customizable.